Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Additional espionage bonuses can be toggled with `SpyEffects.Custom`.
   - `SpyEffects.VictimSuperWeapon` instantly launches a Super Weapon for the owner of the infiltrated building at building's coordinates.
   - `SpyEffects.InfiltratorSuperWeapon` behaves the same as above, with the Super Weapon's owner being the owner of the spying unit.
    - `SpyEffects.InfiltratorSuperWeapon.JustGrant` only grants the superweapon instead of launching on site.
+If the SW is already granted, the infiltration makes it charged to 100%.

 In `rulesmd.ini`:
 ```ini